actualbudget/docs/docs/Installing/DockerWithNginx.md

 A couple notes on the container and network setup:
 * Two images are spun-up.
 One is the NGINX Reverse Proxy which uses the `reverse-proxy/Dockerfile` to build the image.
 The other is ActualServer.
-* NGINX and ActualServer are networked together by the `frontend` network which is *not publicly accessible.*
+* NGINX and ActualServer are networked together by the `frontend` network which is not publicly accessible.
 * Port `5006` for ActualServer is commented out.
 This provides HTTP (non-encrypted) access.
 Recommend enabling this only for debugging issues.
 * ActualServer is given the alias `actualserver` on the `frontend` network.
 This sets the DNS name for ActualServer on the `frontend` network.
 Why do this?
 It enables NGINX's configuration to be more human-readable.
 See this line: `proxy_pass http://actualserver:5006/`
-* Ports `80` and `443` are made public for the NGINX image.
+* Port `9443` is made public for the NGINX image.
 This enables you to hit the Reverse Proxy which forwards your requests to ActualServer.

 ## Certificates